aj-code/fast_eddies_backup/README.md

 Regularly check for new backup sets to ensure backups are working if you're running Fast Eddie's automatically.
 Semi-regularly run the verifyandclean mode and check the output for errors.
 On occasion do full restore tests to ensure everything is really working.
+No backup solution is bulletproof, this one is no exception and (being opensource) comes with no warranty.